Ashsatsan/gitops-argocd/README.md

 This project automates the deployment of a multi-component application to an Amazon EKS cluster using **GitOps principles**.
 The workflow includes:

-- **Code Testing**: Runs unit tests, static code analysis (Checkstyle), and SonarQube code quality checks.
+- **Code Testing**: Runs unit tests, static code analysis (Checkstyle), and SonarQube/SonarCloud code quality checks.
 - **Docker Image Build and Push**: Builds a Docker image from the application code and pushes it to Amazon Elastic Container Registry (ECR).
 - **EKS Deployment**: Configures Kubernetes access, installs ArgoCD, and deploys the Helm chart using ArgoCD for GitOps-based synchronization.
 - **Monitoring and Debugging**: Provides detailed logs and debugging steps in case of failures.